treeform/flatty/README.md

-# Flatty - serializer and tools for flat binary files.
+# Flatty - serializer and tools for flat binary blobs.

-* Aim of flatty is to be the best serializer/deserializer for nim.
+* Aim of `flatty` is to be the fastest and simplest serializer/deserializer for nim.
-* Also includes hexprint to print out binary data.
+* Also includes `hexprint` to print out binary data.
-* Also includes binny a simpler replacement for StringStream (no IO effects, operates on a string)
+* Also includes `binny` a simpler replacement for StringStream (no IO effects, operates on a string)
-* Also includes hashy a hash for any objects based on the serializer.
+* Also includes `hashy` a hash for any objects based on the flatty serializer.

+## Speed

+Flatty aims to be fast.
+It achieves this by:
+* Not using slowish StringStream.
+* Checking if objects are "flat" and just copying them.
+* Not doing anything extra like versioning, type checking, etc ...
+* Liberal use of `{.inline.}`

-## Serialize speed
+### Serialize speed
 ```
 name ............................... min time      avg time    std dv   runs
 treeform/flatty ....................
 6.303 ms      6.514 ms    ±0.181   x100